RIAPS/riaps-integration/riaps-node-runtime/README.md

 where <arch> is the architecture of the RIAPS node board (i.e. armhf or arm64)
 ```

 > Note: The user configuration files (riaps.conf and riaps-log.conf) are preserved
   when a new version of riaps-pycom is installed.
 If you want to reset to the
   basic configuration, then delete the /etc/riaps.conf and /etc/riaps-log.conf and
   reinstall riaps-pycom.
-Also, all files are linked such that pycom can still load
-  these files from /usr/local/riaps/etc/, so no change in code is required.

 > Note for v1.1.16 users:  The platform move from RIAPS v1.1.15 or RIAPS v1.1.16 are
-  breaking builds, in step 3 use the ```riaps_update_bbb_v1_1_16.sh``` script to
-  make sure deprecated packages and old configuration files are removed.
+  breaking builds, it is best to create new images from the downloads page.

+> Note for v1.1.17 users: it is best to update to new images from the downloads page.

 # Helpful Hints